caminale/benchmark-ecommerce-scala/README.md

 * Scenario insert a record into the db's table "bench" to say I'm ready to start the bench
 * We have to change boolean to true in the table bench into the db to say to api : "yes u can start"
 * Scenario start to create list actions for a customer (async for each customers)
 * Scenario run each actions and send it to "manager_request".
-It's pool of threads, they will unstack actions list, and send the action to the db selected
+It's a pool of threads, threads will unstack actions list, and send the action to the db selected